carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 struct C {
   impl A { method (Self: this) F() { Print("CA"); } }
 }
-adaptor D for C {
+adapter D for C {
   impl B { method (Self: this) G() { Print("DB"); } }
 }
-adaptor E for C {
+adapter E for C {
   impl A { method (Self: this) F() { Print("EA"); } }
 }
-adaptor F for C {
+adapter F for C {
   impl A = E as A;  // Possibly we'd allow "impl A = E;" here. impl B = D as B;
 }